Charbel199/ml-concepts/evaluation_metrics/classification_metrics.md

 ## F1 Score
-he F1 score gives a combined idea about Precision and Recall metrics.
+The F1 score gives a combined idea about Precision and Recall metrics.
 It is maximum when Precision is equal to Recall.
 It also punishes extreme values and is mostly effective in the following scenarios:
 <br>
 **1- When FP and FN are equally unwanted<br>